 Anatoly has a wealth of experience working in strategy and corporate development within financial technology, credit, consumer healthcare and identity markets.
 His deep understanding of the data industry combined with his thoughtful and strategic approach to nurturing relationships has helped him win partnership, investment, and acquisition opportunities with global data companies.
 Before joining Trulioo, Anatoly was on the Corporate Development and Strategy team at Experian Consumer Services.

 Ayman Abukhater is an accomplished financial and technology executive with over 24+ years of product, engineering, software development, and leadership experience.
 He has a long track record of delivering innovative financial products and technology solutions across all digital channels.
-He is currently the CEO at Commerce Studio, a venture-backed Fintech startup.
+He is currently the founder and CEO at SaveDay.
 Previously, Mr. Abukhater was Senior Vice President, Global Technology Development for ETRADE Financial where he led strategy, development, execution and delivery of Architecture, Innovation, Brokerage, Banking, Corporate Services, Active Trading, Mobile, and domestic and International websites and platforms.
 Mr. Abukhater started his career at Tandy Corporation and was a co-founder and COO at Advanced Computer Assistance.
-He also held various engineering roles at Software Publishing Corp and Datalex Corp
+He also held various engineering roles at Software Publishing Corp and Datalex Corp.

 Barry A. Newman joined Catapult Advisors in April of 2017 and is an experienced and accomplished investment banker, director and investor and was previously the Managing Partner of Rutberg & Company from 2012.
 Mr. Newman was a Managing Director at NeoCarta Ventures from 2006 until 2011.
 Mr. Newman served as a Vice Chairman of the Technology Group at Bear Stearns, the Head of Global Technology Corporate and Investment Banking for Banc of America Securities and its predecessor Nationsbanc Montgomery Securities and as the head of Global Technology Corporate Finance at Salomon Brothers and Salomon Smith Barney.
 Mr. Newman has advised many of the largest technology companies in the world over a career spanning more than thirty years.
 Mr. Newman was a founder and served as CFO of Anthem Partners, a boutique merchant bank.
 Mr. Newman was also a principal at Odyssey Partners, a private equity and hedge fund organization and has served as CEO and CFO of several financial services and manufacturing organizations.